J-Afzal/Lane-and-Object-Detection/README.md

         cli call to performance tests
         cli call to performance graphs

-  - Performance heat map and any optimisations?
   - Maybe have CI which does perf tests???
 How to combine all platforms in to one db/graph?)
 Upload artifacts?

-x.
-Correct lane detection code
-  - Debug lane detection code to make sure it is correct.
+  - Performance heat map and any optimisations?
 -->